jitsucom/bulker/.docs/db-feature-matrix.md

 To make sure that no duplicates are present in query results use [FINAL](https://clickhouse.com/docs/en/sql-reference/statements/select/from/#final-modifier) modifier, e.g:

 `SELECT * FROM target_table FINAL`.

+> Note**
+> `ReplacingMergeTree` is not only way to deduplicate data in ClickHouse.
+There other [approaches too](https://kb.altinity.com/altinity-kb-schema-design/row-level-deduplication/).
+> To implement them, create destination table before Bulker starts inserting the data.
+In this case Bulker will respect table engine and primary key columns you specified.

 ### ClickHouse Primary Key